 India’s golden era was turmeric compared to the West Indian or the Australian, and, who knows, to the one around the corner.
 Yet for the generations who found in it pleasure and nourishment, the question is not if or when, but simply: now what?

-You can buy the Wisden India Almanack here.
+From the Wisden India Almanack 2013.
+Buy it here.